tommytracey/udacity/self-driving-nano/projects/2-traffic-signs/p2-writeup.md

 Here are more details regarding the tactics above (in order of greatest impact on the model):

 * __Contrast enhancement__ &mdash; Pound for pound, this tactic had the greatest impact on performance.
 It was easy to implement and my validation accuracy immediately jumped more than 7%.
 I only wish I'd done it sooner.
 As discussed in my initial exploration of the data, I predicted that the low contrast of many of the original images would make it difficult for the model to recognize the distinct characteristics of each sign.
 This is obvious even to the human eye!
 But for some reason I didn't implement this tactic until halfway through the project. **Lesson learned: design and test your pipeline around simple observations and intuitions BEFORE you pursue more complicated strategies.** Keep it simple stupid!
 * __Augmentation v1 vs v2__ &mdash; The first iteration of my augmentation function boosted performance by 2% (which was great!).
 However, my range settings for the affine and color transformations were a little too aggressive.
-This made the training images overly distorted (this was obvious simply by looking at the images).
+This made the training images overly distorted (this was obvious with the naked eye).
 Because of these distortions, the model kept overfitting (i.e., it achieved high training accuracy but wasn't able to generalize to the validation set).

    In v2 of my augmentation function, I dialed down the range settings and got a 1% performance boost.
 Then I added ZCA whitening to improve edge detection and got another 1% lift.
 In my very last optimization, I then increased the number of images being produced by this function so that there were 6k images per class (instead of 4k).
 This tactic compbined with longer training time yielded the final (and elusive!)
 0.4% lift to bring the final validation accuracy to 99.4%.
 Then I slept.
 * __More layers and deeper layers__ &mdash; Surprisingly, and after many iterations, I learned that it doesn't take a high number of layers or incredibly deep layers to achieve human level performance.
 That said, some modest increases in the size of the model were critical to breaking the 95% accuracy plateau.
 You can see from the [model diagram](/images/writeup/architecture-diagram.png) that I ended up with seven convolutional layers (five more than LeNet) and that my convolutional and fully connected layers are deeper than LeNet as well.
 Of course, to mitigate this extra learning power, I had to employ regularization tactics.
 * __Regularization__ &mdash; Both dropout and L2 regularization proved critical.
 I made an initial mistake of adding these to the model too early in the process, or had them set too high, which caused the model to underfit.
 I then removed them altogether until I had a model that was starting to fit and generate high training accuracies.
 At that point, I added regularization back into the model and started to increase it whenever my model was overfitting (i.e., higher dropout and L2 decay values).
 After a few overcorrections, I ultimately landed on a dropout of 0.5 and decay of 0.0003.
 * __Bias initialization__ &mdash; Initially, I was initializing my biases at 0.01 (using tf.constant).
 Once I started intializing the biases at zero, my accuracy jumped more than 2%.
-Even after doing more research on the issue, I'm still not exactly sure why this small bias initializeing negatively affected the model.
-My best guess is even this small amount of bias was not self correcting enough during back propogation, and given that the data was normalized with a mean of zero, that extra bias was causing additional overfitting in the model. [(link to source code)](Traffic_Sign_Classifier-final-v5.py#L576)
+This was a big surprise.
+Even after doing more research on the issue, I'm still not exactly sure why this small bias initialization negatively affected the model.
+My best guess is even this small amount of bias was not self correcting enough during back propogation, and given that the data was normalized, that extra bias was causing additional overfitting in the model. [(link to source code)](Traffic_Sign_Classifier-final-v5.py#L576)
 * __Grayscale__ &mdash; Just for shits and giggles, I ran a test on a grayscaled version of the augmented image set.
 The grayscale set still performed well with a validation accuracy of 95.8%.
 But, this test turned out to be more trouble than it's worth.
-The big problem was that there are a bunch of tools out there to help you convert RGB images to grayscale.
-The problem is that none of them (as far as I can tell) provide the correct shape.
+The big problem was that there are a bunch of tools out there to help you convert RGB images to grayscale, and none of them (as far as I can tell) provide the correct shape.
 To feed grayscale images into the network, they need to be rank 4 `(batch_size, 32, 32, 1)`.
 So, you have to convert each RGB image from `(32, 32, 3)` to `(32, 32, 1)`.
-Seems simple enough.
+Seems simple, right?
 But all of the scripts I tested strip out the third dimension, yielding an image with shape `(32, 32)`.
 And, there wasn't much help for this issue on StackOverflow, etc. After lots of troubleshooting, I finally discovered the underlying problem and used a simple matrix multiplication to apply the grayscale conversion while mainting the right shape. [(link to source code)](Traffic_Sign_Classifier-final-v5.py#L1191)

 <img src='images/writeup/grayscale-function.jpg' width="70%"/>